epicadidash/profeslers/README.md

 # Our Vision
 ## Managing multiple accounts across platforms can be time-consuming and stressful for professionals, leaving little time for personal life.
-## This project aims to create a single platform with multiple functionalities for professionals, saving time and enhancing their lives.
+## This project aims to create a single super platform with multiple subparts with functionalities for professionals, saving time and enhancing their lives.
 It will include features inspired by multiple platforms to benefit skilled executives.
 # Our Priorities
 * #### *Friendly UI/UX*
 * #### *Lively communities*